Julie Reby Waas

 Reception: Thursday, November 30, 2022, 6-8 PMInquire View Catalog Buy on ARTmine

 In addition to creating her art, Waas also works as a labor and employment lawyer at Baptist Health South Florida.
-She exhibits her work in galleries in New York, London and Miami, and is influenced by other geometrically-inclined predecessors like Piet Mondrian and Joan Miró.
+She exhibits her work in galleries in New York, London, Miami, Innsbruck, and Madrid, and is influenced by other geometrically-inclined predecessors like Piet Mondrian and Joan Miró.
 Most potently, Waas is inspired by her autistic son, Jonathan, who as a little boy would mix plaid shorts with bright, geometric t-shirts to create his own bold and unique style.
-Waas’ style is certainly her own flavor of bold and unique, successfully achieving her goal of bringing happiness and enthusiasm to each one of her viewers.
+Waas’s style is certainly her own flavor of bold and unique, successfully achieving her goal of bringing happiness and enthusiasm to each one of her viewers.